SwapnilPurohit/SOR_26/README.md

     )
 ```

-Dont forget to add the new node to the `launchDescription`:
+Add the new node to the launch description:
 ```python
 launchDescriptionObject.add_action(gz_image_bridge_node)
 ```

-After rebuild we can try it using `rqt` and we will see huge improvement in the bandwith due to the `jpeg` compression.
+After rebuilding, `rqt` shows a big bandwidth improvement thanks to JPEG compression:

 ![alt text][image7]

-> If compressed images are not visible in rqt, you have to install the plugins you want to use:
+> If compressed images aren't visible in `rqt`, install the relevant transport plugin(s):
-> - `sudo apt install ros-jazzy-compressed-image-transport`: for jpeg and png compression
+> - `sudo apt install ros-jazzy-compressed-image-transport` — JPEG / PNG
-> - `sudo apt install ros-jazzy-theora-image-transport`: for theora compression
+> - `sudo apt install ros-jazzy-theora-image-transport` — Theora
-> - `sudo apt install ros-jazzy-zstd-image-transport`: for zstd compression
+> - `sudo apt install ros-jazzy-zstd-image-transport` — Zstd

-But we face another issue, this time in RViz, the uncompressed camera stream is visible as before but the compressed one isn't due to the following warning:
+There's still an issue: RViz shows a warning for the compressed stream:
 ```
 Camera Info
 Expecting Camera Info on topic [/camera/image/camera_info].
 No CameraInfo received.
 Topic may not exist.
 ```

-It's because RViz always expect the `image` and `the camera_info` topics with the same prefix which works well for:
+RViz always expects `image` and `camera_info` topics to share the same prefix.
+This works for:

-`/camera/image` &#8594; `/camera/camera_info`
+`/camera/image` → `/camera/camera_info`

-But doesn't work for:
+but not for:

-`/camera/image/compressed` &#8594; `/camera/image/camera_info`
+`/camera/image/compressed` → `/camera/image/camera_info`

-Because we don't publish the `camera_info` to that topic.
-We could remap the `camera_info` to that topic, but then the uncompressed image won't work in RViz, so it's not the desired solution.

-But there is another useful tool that we can use, the `relay` node from the `topic_tools` package:
+because `camera_info` isn't published under that prefix.
+Remapping it directly would break the uncompressed stream, so instead we use the `relay` node from the `topic_tools` package to republish it:

 ```python
     # Relay node to republish /camera/camera_info to /camera/image/camera_info